hugolau23/HugoLau23/README.md

 - 👋 Hi, I’m @HugoLau23
 - 👀 I’m interested in coding but i am new at this
-- 🌱 I’m currently learning python for my first language
+- 🌱 I’m currently still learning
 - 📫 How to reach me :hugolau9145@gmail.com

 <!---